gcompris/GCompris-site/README.md

 * Jinja2
 * PyQt5 (QtCore and QtQml)

 To test the site locally, you need to copy the content of https://gcompris.net/fonts/ in a fonts folder at the root of the repository.
 It contains the fonts Acme (https://fonts.google.com/specimen/Acme), Noto Sans latin (https://fonts.gstatic.com/s/notosans/v27/o-0IIpQlx3QUlC5A4PNr5TRA.woff2), Noto Sans latin-ext (https://fonts.gstatic.com/s/notosans/v27/o-0IIpQlx3QUlC5A4PNr6zRAW_0.woff2) and Noto Sans Malayalam (https://fonts.google.com/noto/specimen/Noto+Sans+Malayalam), all in woff2, woff and ttf formats.
+Those fonts are under the OFL license (https://opensource.org/licenses/OFL-1.1).
 Other languages will use the corresponding default sans-serif font from the system.

 ## Build this website